 With an integrated and robust server uptime monitor software, IT admins can effectively perform server uptime monitoring for all servers, both physical and virtual, in an organization from any corner of the world.

-Server uptime monitoring with OpManager can help you proactively monitor the health of all servers on your network.
-OpManager being a Linux and Windows based server uptime monitor, constantly communicates with servers using different protocols like the WMI and SNMP to proactively gain information about the server health and availability.
+Server uptime monitoring tool in OpManager can help you proactively monitor the health of all servers on your network.
+OpManager being a Linux and Windows server uptime monitor, constantly communicates with servers using different protocols like the WMI and SNMP to proactively gain information about the server health and availability.
 It also has a reactive mechanism to resolve server faults as and when they occur.
 The reports feature helps you understand how your servers are performing and the nature of faults.

 The most important parameter for server monitoring is availability.
 OpManager monitors availability using ICMP, TCP, and SNMP .
 You can automate the monitoring process by configuring the time interval so that the servers are monitored constantly to avoid server downtime.
 Once the server uptime scan schedule is configured, OpManager automatically runs the server uptime monitoring service to track and update the server uptime in real-time.